 Your account is identified by an email address and it is created the first time that you log into RetroX.

-If you have Google Play Services installed in your device, you will see an option to log in with that account (Connect with…) without any password required.
-If you want to use that email address for your account, you will not need any password because your device has already validated that email account, just select the option and you will be in.
+If you have a registered Google Account in your device, you will see an option to log in with that account without any password required.

 I can’t use my Activation Code

 An Activation Code is free to use with any account until redeemed.
 There is no relationship between the user who bought the code and the RetroX account for that user.